 It doesn't get any more practical than that!

 Your children aren't going to simply create a budget, however.
 They are going to create a budget that is nutritionally adequate, calorie-appropriate, and delicious for the entire family.

-One of the assignments for the curriculum is to create a 2-day menu or meal plan for a family of 4.
-However, it can be adjusted, depending on your family’s size.
+One of the assignments for the curriculum is to create a 2-day menu or meal plan for a family of four.
+However, it can be adjusted, depending on your family's size.
 This is just ONE of the many assignments you will be able to schedule for your kids to do.

 I am master's degree-level Registered Dietitian and I studied Public Health for my master's degree.
 Thus, I think it's important to focus on prevention.
 For example, teaching kids behaviors and choices that will lead to a healthy weight and a healthy body.
 When a person grows up with a healthy weight and body, they are less likely to develop diseases such as Diabetes and Hypertension.

 Note, however, that this curriculum is not weight-focused.
 This is simply one example of how it can be applied.

 My overriding goal is to teach kids important health science and nutrition principles that meet scholastic requirements and build life-long skills.
 And “Meal Planning for Kids” will help them to achieve health and well-being as adults.

 Kids also develop research and writing skills, critical thinking, and budgeting while completing this curriculum.